 There’s a ton of content online to help you keep up to date with the latest media relations trends.
 I follow Spin Sucks, PR Daily, the For Immediate Release Podcast and the Marketing Book Podcast, as examples.
 There’s also a myriad of great media relations books that are worth the time reading, not least of which is the CP Style Guide (or AP Style Book for my American friends).

 8. Invest in PR tools

 Investing in media relations tools can make the difference between being just good at your craft and becoming a true media relations expert.
 There’s plenty of free tools, such as HARO and Google Alerts, but by spending a little money on the paid for software offered by Cision or Muck Rack you’ll gain a lot more insight and services.
 My PR stack includes (in part) BuzzSumo, Cision, TalkWalker Alerts, Ubersuggest, Moz, Google Analytics and I use several more for social media relations too.

 Interested in learning how to power your content marketing by adding earned media strategies and tactics?
-Need media relations training?
+Need media relations strategies or training?
 Let’s set up a time for a free telephone consultation.